Our post today is a guest blog entry from Lynda Mitchell. We’d like to thank her for guest blogging for us.

 Patient Education Resource: What is Food Protein-Induced Enterocolitis Syndrome?

-Names of moms and/or children in this blog post have been changed out of respect to the members of our community.
+We’ve changed the names of moms and/or children in this blog post to respect the members of our community.